INFO-B 691 Thesis/Project in Health Informatics

-- Fill out the Pre-Assessment Form, and get the form signed and approved by the master’s project/thesis Committee chair before registering for INFO-B 691.
+- Complete and submit the Pre-Assessment Form, and get the form signed and approved by the master’s project/thesis Committee chair before registering for INFO-B 691.

 - Enroll for either the INFO B691 Project or INFO B691 Thesis class under the committee chair to proceed with the work.

-- Selection of the Project committee consisting of Project committee chair, one faculty advisor.
+2. Selection of the Project Committee consisting of Project Committee chair and at least additional one faculty advisor.

-- Discuss the topic of interest with the Project committee.
+3. Discuss the topic of interest with the Project Committee.
 Develop the scope, duration and the resource requirement of the project.

-- Project presentation to the project committee, other faculty members and peers.
+6. Present the project to the Project Committee, other faculty members and peers.

-- Submit the final version and await for comments and grades from the Project Committee.
+8. Submit the final version and wait for comments and grades from the Project Committee.

 Guidelines for the MS Project